olagoroye/olagoroye.github.io/_posts/2020-01-15-my_first_feel_programming_cli_project.markdown

 Inside the Cli classes is instace method start and information which is called and it also collaborate with another class from my program to output all the information..

-I will update this blog after i make a walkthrough video of my  project.
+Here is a walkthrougth of my codes  https://www.youtube.com/watch?v=Fd56CRKgq7o&feature=youtu.be.
 I hope  you enjoy reading this.